Sampling conditioned hypoelliptic diffusions: The linear case

-Clearly, by (ii) and~(iii), the mean $\bar x$ satisfies the required boundary conditions~\eqref{E:xbar-bc} and by (iv) it also satisfies $L\bar x = 0$.
-From the definition of $L$ and in particular from properties (i) and~(iv) we can deduce \begin{equ} -LC(s,t) = \delta(t-s) \end{equ} and using (ii) and~(iii) we deduce that $C(t,s)$ satisfies the boundary conditions~\eqref{E:bch}.
-Thus $C$ is the Green's function of $-\CL$ and we can deduce that $\mathcal{C}=-\CL^{-1}$ as required. \end{proof}
+Clearly, by (ii) and (iii), the mean $\bar x$ satisfies the required boundary conditions (\ref{E:xbar-bc}) and by (iv) it also satisfies $L\bar x = 0$.
+From the definition of $L$ and in particular from properties (i) and (iv), we can deduce

+and using (ii) and (iii) we deduce that $C(t,s)$ satisfies the boundary conditions~(\ref{E:bch}).
+Thus $C$ is the Green's function of $-\CL$ and we can deduce that $\mathcal{C}=-\CL^{-1}$ as required. \end{pf} \begin{proposition} Consider the $\rL^2([0,T], \R^d)$-valued equation